nicolasigor/receptive-field/README.md

 # receptive-field
-Compute the receptive field of deep neural networks in plain Python.

 There are some applications where the receptive field of your convolutional network is an important parameter to control.
 I found the following ways to compute it:

 - You can solve the appropiate equations of each layer by hand.